 These were designed specifically for AudioFlinger and are not general-purpose.
 Non-blocking algorithms are notorious for being difficult to debug.
 You can look at this code as a model.
 But be aware there may be bugs, and the classes are not guaranteed to be suitable for other purposes.

-For developers, we may update some of the sample OpenSL ES application code to use non-blocking algorithms or reference a non-Android open source library.
+For developers, some of the sample OpenSL ES application code may be updated to use non-blocking algorithms or reference a non-Android open source library.

 To the best of our knowledge, there are no automatic tools for

 finding priority inversion, especially before it happens.
 Some